onearth00/RoboND-Follow-me/REAdME.md

 A more adaptive approach may be adopted to dynamically tune learning_rate as a function of validation loss.

 Training took place on an Amazon EC2 (p2.xlarge) instance.
-Each epoch takes about 320 seconds to train, and the total spared time amounted to 3 1/2 hours.
+Each epoch takes about 320 seconds to train, and the total used time amounted to 3 1/2 hours.

 ## Results <!-- omit in toc -->